-Sanders, at Dem debate, draws immediate fire from Bloomberg over alleged support from Russia
+Sanders, at Dem debate, draws fire from all sides on alleged Russia support, unprecedented spending plans

 Only Warren has resisted attacking Sanders, her ideological ally.
 The Massachusetts senator has instead trained her focus on Bloomberg, whom she savaged last week on the debate stage and on the campaign trail leading up to Tuesday's meeting.

 Also a factor: Billionaire activist Tom Steyer, who has borrowed heavily from his personal fortune to fuel a strong push in South Carolina, where he's threatening to peel away some of Biden's support with state's black voters.
-Rivals Buttigieg and Amy Klobuchar are also fighting to win over moderates while decrying Sanders' chief policy priorities.
+Rivals Buttigieg and Klobuchar are also fighting to win over moderates while decrying Sanders' chief policy priorities.

 Sanders' handling of the pressure could be crucial in determining whether he stays at the top of the Democratic pack.
 During a town hall Monday night televised on CNN, Sanders said he expected the attacks.
 But he still seemed to be adjusting to his new status.“It is a little funny to find myself as the so-called front-runner,” he said.